mmyildirim/Voice-Converter/privacy-policy.md

 ## Permissions

+For Android 13 and above:
 - RECORD_AUDIO: Used only for voice recording functionality
+- READ_MEDIA_AUDIO: Used to access audio files on your device

+For Android 10-12:
+- RECORD_AUDIO: Used only for voice recording functionality

+For Android 9 and below:
+- RECORD_AUDIO: Used for voice recording functionality
+- READ_EXTERNAL_STORAGE: Used to access saved recordings
 - WRITE_EXTERNAL_STORAGE: Used to save recordings on your device

 ## Contact Us